 The world is slowly starting to recognise that there is something astray.

 In Hawaii, they have banned inorganic sunscreens because they are killing the coral reefs and sea life.
 Globally people are realising the ancient belief in the profound healing benefits of our Sun, and that we can enjoy it much more than we thought.
 Health authorities are now recommending avoiding sunscreen where possible.
+Using a mineral based natural sunscreen is definately better, but that is controversial too.

 There are better ways to protect your skin, and wearing a hat is my favourite.